 Do you know the risks associated with buying locks from a hardware store or box store?

-Keys to your lock aren't unique
+Keys to mass-produced door locks aren't unique

 Burglars know this too, which could lead to a home intrusion where the front door is simply unlocked to allow a thief in.